Masood-Aweaz/Masood-Aweaz/README.md

 - 👋 Hi, I’m @Masood-Aweaz
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning ML with Data Science
+- 🌱 I’m currently learning Machine Learning with Data Science
 - 💞️ I’m looking to collaborate on projects related to App Devlopment
 - 📫 How to reach me aweaz7@gmail.com